Minnesota Timberwolves: 2010–2014: the Timberwolves Process era

 On June 26, 2012, the Timberwolves selected Robbie Hummel with the 58th overall pick, the team's only selection during the draft.
-During the offseason, the team signed former Timberwolves draft pick Brandon Roy to a two-year, $10 million contract.
+During the off-season, the team signed former Timberwolves draft pick Brandon Roy to a two-year, $10 million contract.
 The deal was announced on July 31.
-With the inclusion of Roy in the shooting guard position, players that also signed during the offseason included Andrei Kirilenko, Alexey Shved and Louis Amundson.
+With the inclusion of Roy in the shooting guard position, players that also signed during the off-season included Andrei Kirilenko, Alexey Shved and Louis Amundson.
 While technically in playoff contention early, multiple injuries began to plague the team.
 Roy, Budinger, Lee and free-agent signing Josh Howard succumbed to knee injuries.
 The mood of despair was shortly lifted by the splashy return of Rubio.
 But not long after, Love, who missed the first nine games of the season after fracturing the third and fourth metacarpals in his right hand in a preseason home workout, suffered a recurrence of the injury in a win over the Denver Nuggets on January 3.
 One of the few highlights in the second half of the season was Rubio's triple-double performance during a surprising win over the then-first place San Antonio Spurs, albeit without Spurs stars Tony Parker and Tim Duncan playing due to injury.
 On April 6, in a game against the Detroit Pistons, Adelman won his 1000th game as a head coach.
 This season marked the first time the franchise had won at least 30 games without Kevin Garnett on the roster.
 The team decided to part ways with David Kahn after the season ended, with Flip Saunders being brought in to replace him.
 In the 2013 NBA draft, the team traded the 9th overall pick Trey Burke for Shabazz Muhammad (14th pick) and Gorgui Dieng (21st pick) in the first round from the Utah Jazz.

-On March 28, 2014, the Timberwolves set a franchise record for points in a regular-season game with a 143–107 win over the Los Angeles Lakers.
+On March 28, 2014, the Timberwolves set a franchise record for points in a regular season game with a 143–107 win over the Los Angeles Lakers.
 The win also marked the Timberwolves' first season-series win over the Lakers since the 2005–06 season.
-The team accumulated 40 wins for the first time since the 2005 season, but missed the playoffs for the tenth consecutive year, despite holding the league's highest point differential at the end of the season.
+The team accumulated 40 wins for the first time since the 2004–05 season, but missed the playoffs for the tenth consecutive year, despite holding the league's highest point differential at the end of the season.
 On April 21, 2014, Rick Adelman announced his retirement from coaching in the NBA.
 Adelman acquired a 97–133 record in three seasons with the team.